 Lauren Pope | Administrative Manager

 Lauren is currently working towards a PhD in Creative Writing at the University Of Edinburgh with an emphasis on semiotics and anorexic minimalism in the early poetry of Medbh McGuckian and Louise Gluck.
-Her poetry has appeared in various journals and online publications including The Rialto, Etchings, Gutter and Magma.
+Her poetry has appeared in various journals and online publications including Gutter, Magma, The North and The Rialto.
 She was chosen as one of Eyewear Publishing’s Best New British and Irish Poets 2017.
 Her poetry pamphlet, Announce This, was published by Templar Poetry, and shortlisted for the 2018 Callum Macdonald Memorial Awards.